Reference: Postulate Mechanics

 ATTENTION

-Attention is the mental process of directing the awareness to a point of interest.
+Attention is the ability to focus on any one part of the universe.
 But to efficiently do so, the attention should neither be fixed nor dispersed.
 [Mind]

 AWARENESS

-Awareness is a dimension independent of the universe; whereas, consciousness is a dimension that is part of the universe.
-Awareness does not consist of thought; whereas, consciousness consists of thought.
+Awareness is the ability to sense; whereas consciousness is the totality of sensations.
+Awareness senses thought but it is not made up of thought; whereas, consciousness is made up of thought.
 In fact, awareness has the ability to postulate thought and sense the outcome.
+Thus, awareness has no substantiality of attributes.
+It creates that substantiality through postulates.
 The source of this awareness is unknowable.
+[Chapter 2]

 —B—